CEO Spotlight: Staying Relevant in an Age of Transformation

 We were also pioneers in online beauty.
 Under William Lauder’s leadership — and ahead of the industry curve — the company launched its first e-commerce sites for Clinique and Bobbi Brown in 1996, and William created the ELC Online division for all of our brands in 1999.
 Because his ideas were so future-oriented, he encountered some initial resistance.
 The general feedback went along the lines of: ‘Women want to smell fragrances in the air and have their make-up done by professionals; they don’t want to buy it online!’
 When I joined, I recognized that we were at the forefront of beauty e-commerce, but we needed to roll it out globally.
 Today, online is our fastest growing channel: E-commerce and mobile commerce generate sales of more than $1 billion a year and are growing 25 per cent, with strong gains across brand, retailer and third-party sites.

-In summary, our success is powered by a strategy that is rooted in multiple engines of growth across all aspects of our business — brands, categories, geographies and channels.
+Our success is powered by a strategy that is rooted in multiple engines of growth across all aspects of our business — brands, categories, geographies and channels.
 We are not over-reliant on any one category, channel or country, which has protected us from regional economic slowdowns and political strife.

 Tell us about your growing focus on Millennial consumers.